Forgot Password

 4. Tap “Copy to PowerPoint”

-5. You will need to save a copy of your PowerPoint presentation in order to be able to edit it.
+5. You will need to save a copy of your PowerPoint presentation to be able to edit it.

 6. Tap “OneDrive – austincc.edu” and create and name the folder you would like to save it in.